terrencepreilly/CPS240Project/README.md

 	purposes, let's call this directory "ZombleGame".

 	2. Compile the .class files using the makefile:
-		$ make zomble
+		$ make
 	   Alternatively, you could run javac on the files:
 		$ javac Zomble.java ZombieClient.java Server.java

 	3. To play, you will first need to start the Server and Zombie Client